TheSman122333/JusChat/README.md

 - **Enhanced Interactivity:** Spice up your chats with animated GIFs, making conversations more lively and engaging.

-- **User-Friendly Experience:** Stay updated with automated messages notifying you when someone joins or leaves a room.
+- **User-Friendly Experience:** Stay updated with automated messages notifying you when dsomeone joins or leaves a room.
 The user status feature displays who is currently online in each chat room, fostering a sense of presence and facilitating interaction.